 2. Acting is a spiritual and magical art form.

-Bella Merlin breaks this seemingly vague approach down into clear and sensible propositions.
+Bella Merlin breaks this seemingly vague approach down into clear and sensible propositions, emphasizing the importance of movement in drama and physical theatre techniques.

 Why is acting a spiritual and magical art?